 Dr. Sciavolino has served on numerous editorial boards including Annual Reports in Medicinal Chemistry, Antimicrobial Agents and Chemotherapy and the Journal of Antibiotics.
 Dr. Sciavolino has more than 30 issued patents and has a Ph.D. in organic chemistry from the University of Michigan and B.S. in Pharmacy from St. John’s University.

 Aaron Mathias has been working at Thetis since 2016.
 Prior to joining, he was a life science strategy consultant at the Monitor Group (Deloitte Consulting), where he focused on R&D strategy, project management and analytics in the pharmaceutical industry.
-He is currently a master’s student in biomedical engineering at Yale University.
+He received a master’s degree in biomedical engineering at Yale University.

 Seasoned pharmaceutical executives across key disciplines.